PHYSICAL RECOVERY CHARITIES GRANTS

 Help for Heroes are thrilled to be making such a substantial contribution to a vital and important piece of research into the well-being and long-term needs of injured military personnel.

-Help for Heroes have provided grant funding of £116,154 to support the building of a SWIMEX facility at the Hereford Garrison's rehabilitation complex.
+Help for Heroes has provided grant funding of £116,154 to support the building of a SWIMEX facility at the Hereford Garrison's rehabilitation complex.

 Help for Heroes has pledged a grant to Jubilee Sailing Trust (JST) to enable several recovering Service personnel to undertake sailing challenges.